The Light Cavalry Stables

 Clare joined us in November 2021 as our General Manager.
 Previously to this Clare has managed a riding club/livery yard and was the office manager for a large equestrian competition centre.
 Having been a Supporting Rider of the Light Cavalry since the early 2000's this was a dream come true job.

-Clare is joined by two full time grooms who live on site, both have a wealth of experience in the riding school and competition sectors and are invested in the welfare and journey of each of the horses in their care.
-They are a happy and approachable team making brilliant escorts in the Great Park
+Clare is joined by Ellie a full-time groom who lives on site, has a wealth of experience in the riding school and competition sectors and is invested in the welfare and journey of each of the horses in her care.
+Ellie is a happy and approachable team member who is a brilliant hack leader in the Great Park

 Our Mounts & their Battle Honours